-The members of the Company's Board of Directors as at 31 December 2021 and at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2021.
+The members of the Company's Board of Directors as at 31 December 2022 and at the date of this report are presented on page 1.
+With the exception of Mr. Ioannis Antonopoulos, all other Directors were members of the Board of Directors throughout the year ended 31 December 2022.
+On 15 May 2023, Mr. Stylianos Palikaras resigned from office, and Mr. Ioannis Antonopoulos was appointed as a Director on the same day.